oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 2. On the left rail, Choose the Compartment where the DB System contains the database for which you want to configure automatic backups for resides.

 3. In the list of DB systems, click the name of the DB system that contains the database for which you want to configure automatic backups.
-      * For this lab, click the name of your assigned DB System named <DB System Name>-2.
+      * For this lab, click the name of your assigned DB System named *[DB System Name]-2*.

-4. The details of the DB system followed by a list of databases are displayed.
+4. The details of the DB system, followed by a list of databases, are displayed.

 5. In the list of databases, click the name of the database for which you want to configure automatic backups.